How to Deal With Oily Skin While Wearing A Men’s Hair System

 If you wear men’s hair systems for a while and you might have heard of the 24-hour rule.
 The first 24 hours of a new application of the hair system is very important.
 You’d better avoid washing, swimming and even heavy sweating during this time.
 Your hair system bonding needs this period of time to completely work and cure.

-Any questions you come across while wearing a hair system, feel free to contact us at [email protected] and we are more than happy to help you out.
+Any questions you come across while wearing a hair system, feel free to contact us at email@example.com and we are more than happy to help you out.
+If you want to know more hair system knowledge please follow lavivid hair.